Skip to content

 Day 6 Around Bhuj: Great Rann & Villages

 Rann is a salt marshland close to the border with Pakistan, inhabited by many communities.
-So often to see herbs of camels, buffalos, and goats crossing highway guarded by local women or men.
+So often to see the herbs of camels, buffalos, and goats crossing the highway guarded by local women or men.
 During monsoon season, the desert is buried in water.
-Full moon in Rann is exceptional beauty.
-Glitz deserted land under moon light.
+Full moon in Rann is an exceptional beauty.
+Glitz deserted land under moonlight.

 How to Get Around?

-I booked a driver with help from homestay to visit Lakhpat fort and Rann of Kutch about 2000 INR a day (civic).
+I booked a driver with help from the homestay to visit the Lakhpat fort and the Rann of Kutch about 2000 INR a day (civic).
 Each trip takes up a whole day.
 I set Bhuj as my travel base.
-If you on a tight schedule, it would be better to move from destination to destination than setting a travel base.
+If you are on a tight schedule, it would be better to move from destination to destination than to set a travel base.
 You will see more of the Gujarat coast.

 Amazing Kutch Tourism +91 99747 33551